andrea00mauro00/marine-pollution-tracking/README.md

   * Input: Same environmental parameters
   * Output: Spread prediction specific to chemical pollutants

-**Important Note:** All models are basic implementations trained on simulated pollution patterns.
-These are proof-of-concept demonstrations that would require significant enhancement with real pollution data and more sophisticated algorithms for production deployment.
+**Important Note:** All models are basic implementations trained on simulated pollution patterns without formal validation.
+These are proof-of-concept demonstrations that would require significant enhancement with real pollution data, proper validation protocols, and more sophisticated algorithms for production deployment.

 ### Hybrid Processing Approach